Bougainvillea: Description

-The species grow 1 to 12 m tall, scrambling over other plants with their spiky thorns.
+The species grows 1 to 12 m tall, scrambling over other plants with their spiky thorns.
 They are evergreen where rainfall occurs all year, or deciduous if there is a dry season.
 The leaves are alternate, simple ovate-acuminate, 4-13 cm long and 2-6 cm broad.
 The actual flower of the plant is small and generally white, but each cluster of three flowers is surrounded by three or six bracts with the bright colours associated with the plant, including pink, magenta, purple, red, orange, white, or yellow.
 Bougainvillea glabra is sometimes called "paper flower" because its bracts are thin and papery.
 The fruit is a narrow five-lobed achene.

 History

 The first European to describe these plants was Philibert Commerçon, a botanist accompanying French Navy admiral Louis Antoine de Bougainville during his voyage of circumnavigation of the Earth, and first published by Antoine Laurent de Jussieu in 1789.